p-ssanders/gitops-reference/README.md

 #   Secure Supply Chain Demo

-Goal: Build a simple kubernetes platform using Tanzu Kubernetes Grid that implements a secure software supply chain.
+Goal: Build a simple kubernetes platform that implements a secure software supply chain.

 The supply chain begins with a commit to an application's repository.